 The Focus is on Data

 Sales Kit is powered through the cloud and it’s decently fast.
 It is primarily built to be a simple catalog and order-taking tool.
-It’s not designed to let you add products from within the iOS interface or to let you import data so in that sense, it’s simplistic.
+It’s not designed to let you add products from within the iOS interface or to let you import data so in that sense, and it’s simplistic.
 The data is synced to the device from the back-end which is a web interface.
 You can add, edit, delete and control your catalog (or orders, prices etc.) from the web browser.
 All these changes are synced to the iPad app.

 From our first impressions about Sales Kit, it is kind of clear that the focus is on data and making it available to you quickly.
-To that effect, Sales Kit is simple and good.
+To that effect, the Sales Kit is simple and good.
 It de-complicates the data and presents it in a way that’s easy to process.

 Processing orders on the iPad is easy.
-You can process orders and store the data even when you are offline (which is an important and a really handy feature).
+You can process orders and store the data even when you are offline (which is an important and a convenient feature).
 Once your iPad connects to a network, the data from Sales Kit will be synced to the back-end (your account on Sales Kit).

 Interface Needs Some Work

 But one point of contention is the lack of an impressive interface.
-In fact, the interface for orders, tables and a few other things requires a lot of working on, design- and UX-wise.
+In fact, the interface for orders, tables, and a few other things requires a lot of working on, design- and UX-wise.
 If your primary purpose of using the iPad is to show your products and process an order or two quickly, Sales Kit does fine.
 It can capture even signatures (use a stylus or even a finger-tip does well) and generate receipts.